donnieprakoso/ally/README.md

 Ally
 ====

-A little node app to check how many times URL has been shared on Twitter and Facebook.
+A little node app to check how many times URL has been shared on Twitter, Pinterest, LinkedIn, Google+ and Facebook.

 ##Installation